Hushpuppi’s wife, Imams write judge as US court sentences fraudster today

 Ahead of the sentencing of Ramon Abbas, alias Hushpuppi, today, Monday, a United States court has received letters begging for mercy on behalf of the self-confessed international fraudster.

-Prominent among the letters of passionate appeal for mercy for Hushpuppi are those of his wife, Regina Manneh, two Imams who wrote from Lagos, South-west Nigeria, and Borno State, North-east Nigeria.
+Prominent among the letters of passionate appeal for mercy for Hushpuppi are those of his wife, Regina Manneh, and two Imams who wrote separately from Lagos and Borno states in the Nigeria’s South-west and North-east regions, respectively.

 The letter by the Imam of Imisi-Oluwa Mosque, Lagos, Rasaq Olopede, described Hushpuppi as “a frequent donator” to the mosque.